BAM-PFA/piction-metadoodler/README.md

 # piction-metadoodler

-Web interface to enter metadata and FTP image files to Piction.
+This is a web form to enter metadata and FTP image files to Piction.

+Currently there are three categories that are set up: *Event Images*, *Film Stills*, and *Exhibition Images*.

+Users enter metadata for a batch of images (i.e., this is for bulk metadata), which generates a csv that Piction can use to apply the metadata on ingest.
+I am working on getting tooltips so that staff can reference our [metadata dictionary](https://bam-pfa.github.io/BAMPFA-documentation/piction/piction-metadata-guide/).
+We have the FTP directory set up to ingest every couple of hours.

+There are some basic security measures in place, we're looking at more....

+Uses Bootstrap for styling.